 - Giving and receiving feedback

-Where hard skills require doing, soft skills are often more focused around ways of being or thinking.
+Where hard skills require doing, soft skills are often more focused on ways of being or thinking.

-Over time soft skills have gained a reputation for being a “nice to have” in business when, in fact, studies have shown that strong soft skills boost productivity and retention by 12% and deliver a 250% return on investment.
-Another study reported that emotional intelligence skills make up nearly 90% of the attributes that set high performing leaders apart.
+Soft skills were previously considered a “nice to have” in business when, in fact, studies have shown that strong soft skills boost productivity and retention by 12% and deliver a 250% return on investment.

 These studies make it clear that soft skills training creates effective employees and leaders.
-By calling soft skills power skills, we remove the inaccurate assumption that they’re not a must-have for top-performing employees and reiterate their importance in the workplace.
+By calling soft skills “human skills” instead, we remove the assumption that they’re not a must-have for top-performing employees and reiterate their importance in the workplace.

-What soft skills or power skills are most wanted by employers?
+What soft skills or human skills are most wanted by employers?